talknerdytome-labs/google-ads-library-mcp/readme.md

 - Restart Claude Desktop/Cursor after configuration changes

 For additional Claude Desktop integration troubleshooting, see the [MCP documentation](https://modelcontextprotocol.io/quickstart/server#claude-for-desktop-integration-issues).
 The documentation includes helpful tips for checking logs and resolving common issues.

+**Google Ads Specific Notes:**
+- The server now searches Google Ads Transparency Center instead of Facebook
+- Use company domains (e.g., "nike.com") instead of brand names for searching
+- Text ads are now supported in addition to image and video ads
+- Each ad may have multiple variations with different headlines and descriptions

 ---